 IEP goals should be accompanied by weekly progress monitoring.
 Indeed, the original curriculum-based measures were developed for the purpose of monitoring IEP goals.
 The choice of progress measure needs to match the specific learning goal.

 Progress data need to be reviewed at regular intervals in order to provide information about instructional effects.
 The scores can be reviewed each week after the student completes the assessment as well as when writing quarterly IEP reports.
-Some FAST™ progress measures can show whether instruction is working with 6 data points through the FAST™ Projection line.
+Some FAST progress measures can show whether instruction is working with six data points through FAST™ Projection.
 Others require 12 or more data points to indicate whether the instruction is working.
-If the progress data indicate limited to no growth at grade level, despite intensive, high quality instruction, then a goal at a lower grade level can be set.
+If the progress data indicate limited to no growth at grade level, despite intensive, high-quality instruction, then a goal at a lower grade level can be set.
 When below-grade monitoring is used, remember to review the data regularly and, as soon as the student meets the goal, adjust the monitoring to be at the next higher grade level.

 FAST screening and progress assessments can be used to assist with developing and measuring IEP goals.
 This is best done by starting with the student’s grade-level screening score and then calculating the difference between that score and the grade-level benchmark.
 Next, the team can examine the FAST ROI norms to learn how much weekly growth is possible.
 The ROI value can be multiplied by the number of instructional weeks covered by the IEP (e.g., 32) and added to the screening score to generate the student’s goal.
 This goal can then be included in the IEP goal statement.
 Smaller interim goals can be calculated as well to provide quarterly learning objectives.